 Physics is the study of matter and energy and the interrelationship between the two.
 This course is a challenging, trigonometry-based introduction to mechanics designed for students who will be attending college.
 The use of computers and graphing applications in physics is reinforced through their application in the areas of simulation, data and graphical analysis, and digital video analysis.
 Students will design experiments, use sensors to collect data, and compete in engineering challenges.
 This course is a required prerequisite for students who wish to take the calculus-based AP Physics course.
-Principles of Physics students should notify their instructor as soon as they know they wish to take AP Physics.
-These students will need to complete additional physics coursework (outside of class with some teacher support) to better prepare for the AP class.
-Credit can be earned for this additional work.

 Prerequisite: Previous or concurrent enrollment in Geometry course.
 Students should be taking a math course concurrently with Physics.
 Duration: Full Year.
 Credit: 1.0 Science.